LomanTrue/Puzzle/README.md

 Popular game implemented in C++

+Project used an external library SFML (https://www.sfml-dev.org)

-The project is still in development
+Project is still in development

 # Install